joao/lapso/README.md

 ``make run``

 Settings are located in ``app.rb``.
-It might take a few hours to generate a video, if a website has thousands of entries in [Arquivo.pt](https://arquivo.pt).
+If a website has thousands of entries in [Arquivo.pt](https://arquivo.pt), it will take a few hours to generate the video.
+You can keep tabs on the progress via the terminal output.
 The bottleneck is downloading the webpage's screenshots, as they are generated on demand.